 In order to meet the dynamic threats posed to the U.S. in the 21st Century and still honor the constraints of societal norms and financial limits, the DoD must make optimal use of the strengths of the nation that are not common in other cultures.
-Among these are a highly educated and motivated intellectual elite that has an unparalleled set of infrastructure tools available to teach improved analytic and decision approaches to military personnel at every level and in every environment.
+Among these are highly educated and motivated intellectual elite that has an unparalleled set of infrastructure tools available to teach improved analytic and decision approaches to military personnel at every level and in every environment.
 The authors maintain that critical thinking is vital, can be inculcated by training and is most practicably implemented by distributed computer-aided instruction and skill maintenance.

 References